PokeTheCiTy/PyPleer/README.md

 will show the top 20 songs from the month

 `$python3 pleer.py -t halfyear`
-will sho the top 20 songs from the last 6 months
+will show the top 20 songs from the last 6 months